Consulting

 Code Clinics

-During a Code Clinic experienced programmers will look at your code and may
+During a Code Clinic experienced programmers will look at your code and will provide expert suggestions, including:

 This was just a list of examples, contact us for whatever question you have about programming.